SLIME CITY (1988) Reviews and free to watch online

 “As far as would-be low budget cult items from the ‘80s go, Slime City is better than say, your typical Troma movie.
 While the slimy transformation scenes and sloppy murder sequences are fun, the stuff in between the highlights can be rough-going at times.
 Still, there enough show-stopping gore in the last ten minutes to make up for many of its shortcomings.”
 The Video Vacuum

 “It may be because it’s 30 years later or perhaps because of the low budget but the gore is enjoyable on both a comical level as well as not believing they actually went there.
-Gregory Lamberson author and filmmaker created an excellent 80’s B-Horror comedy in his first feature film.”
+Gregory Lamberson author and filmmaker created an excellent 80’s B-Horror comedy in his first film.”
 Without Your Head

 Previous releases: